Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Introduction

-One of the recurrent problems tackled by network epidemiology is the design of optimal interventions to mitigate an epidemic outbreak while minimally disrupting the underlying network structure~\cite{meyers2003applying,della2020network}.
-One type of such interventions is to isolate those agents driving the spread of a virus.
-For this purpose, one usually relies on node centrality measures to control the outbreak, determining for instance those individuals which should be first vaccinated when facing an epidemic~\cite{rosenblatt2020immunization,mones2018optimizing,wei2022identifying} or those geographical areas which should be prioritized in the spatial distribution of resources~\cite{reyna2022interconnection,ndeffo2011resource,zhu2021allocating}.
-Beyond structural properties, nodes isolation policies might be also guided by dynamical information, as recently proven in the context of COVID-19 pandemic with the efficient quarantine of potentially infectious individuals following contact tracing information~\cite{reyna2021virus,bassolas2022optimizing,kojaku2021effectiveness}.
-Another family of interventions targets nodes' interactions by reshuffling certain edges or removing specific connections~\cite{ciaperoni2020relevance} to protect the population from the spread of a circulating pathogen.
-The latter strategies are usually driven either by edge-centrality measures~\cite{wen2017using,chung2012impact,liang2023effective}, which might incorporate just structural information of the underlying network, e.g. edge betweenness, or also account for the dynamical state of the system, e.g. the link importance defined in~\cite{matamalas2018effective}.
+\rev{One of the recurrent problems tackled by network epidemiology is the design of optimal interventions to mitigate an epidemic outbreak while minimally disrupting underlying social, transportation, and trade networks~\cite{meyers2003applying,della2020network}.
+One such intervention is to focus on nodes, deciding which individuals should be vaccinated first~\cite{rosenblatt2020immunization,mones2018optimizing,wei2022identifying} or where control resources should be prioritized~\cite{reyna2022interconnection,ndeffo2011resource,zhu2021allocating} when facing an epidemic.
+Another family of interventions targets associations between nodes by reshuffling or removing specific edges ~\cite{ciaperoni2020relevance} to protect the population from the spread of a circulating pathogen.
+These strategies are usually driven either by edge-centrality measures such as edge betweeness~\cite{wen2017using,chung2012impact,liang2023effective}, which typically characterize only the structure of networks, or may account for dynamical properties of edges~\cite{matamalas2018effective}.}